 How to Soothe Your Sick Baby

 If your infant seems sick, contact your pediatrician to schedule a checkup or learn about possible treatment options.
-At home, ensure your little one gets plenty of sleep and stays hydrated with breastmilk or formula.
-You can also turn to a cold-mist humidifier to keep the air moist and ease potential congestion.
+At home, ensure your little one gets plenty of sleep and hydrates with breastmilk or formula.
+You can also turn to a cold-mist humidifier to moisten the air and ease potential congestion.

 So, you’ve fed your fussy newborn, checked their diaper, and made sure they’re not in pain, but their excessive crying still hasn’t come to a halt?
 This could signify that your baby has colic, defined as crying for three or more hours a day, at least three days a week, throughout three weeks or longer in an otherwise healthy infant.18